heabijay/crtcli/README.md

 ### pkg apply

-Applies transformations to the contents of a packages folders.
+Applies transformations to the contents of a package folders.

 This is useful for standardizing package structure, cleaning up localization files, and improving version control diffs, etc.

 **Arguments:**

-- `[PACKAGES_FOLDERS]` — Paths to the packages folders.
+- `[PACKAGE_FOLDERS]` — Paths to the package folders.

-  Defaults: Current directory
+  Defaults: Current directory or package folders from [workspace.crtcli.toml](#workspacecrtclitoml) if present.

 **Options:**